neoforged/Documentation/docs/blocks/index.md

 level.getBlockState(position).is(MyBlockRegistrationClass.MY_BLOCK.get());
 ```

-This approach also has the convenient side effect that `block1 == block2` works and should be used instead of Java's `equals` method.
+This approach also has the convenient effect that `block1 == block2` works and can be used instead of Java's `equals` method (using `equals` still works, of course, but is pointless since it compares by reference anyway).

 :::danger
 Do not call `new Block()` outside registration!
 As soon as you do that, things can and will break:

 - Blocks must be created while registries are unfrozen.
 NeoForge unfreezes registries for you and freezes them later, so registration is your time window to create blocks.
-- If you try to create and/or register a block when registries are frozen again, the game will crash.
-On top of that, error messages are usually cryptic here, so it's best to avoid them.
+- If you try to create and/or register a block when registries are frozen again, the game will crash and report a `null` block, which can be very confusing.
 - If you still manage to have a dangling block instance, the game will not recognize it while syncing and saving, and replace it with air.
 :::